 On this page, you will find a complete overview (10 pages) of what Energy Arts and Bruce Frantzis teach.
 You can read about the Energy Arts System in its entirety, or just click to the area that interests you.

 Energy Arts offers programs in the following areas:

 Founder and lineage holder Bruce Frantzis has trained students and instructors for over 40 years in these programs.
-Bruce is the author of nine seminal books on the transformative power of chi and teaches with a focus on the health and meditation aspects of the Taoist Water Tradition, a tradition that emphasizes naturalness, flow and spontaneity.
+Bruce is the author of nine seminal books on the transformative power of qi (chi) and teaches with a focus on the health and meditation aspects of the Taoist Water Tradition, a tradition that emphasizes